kiliman/operator-mono-lig/README.md

      - etc.

 4. From the command line, run the following command, which will generate the new font files in the `build` folder:
     - Windows: `build`
     - Linux/Mac: `./build.sh`

 5. ✔ Install the newly created fonts on your system.

 ## Using Docker:
-> Note: This requires you to build the docker image as it is not hosted on Dockerhub.
+> Note: This requires you to build the docker image as it is not hosted on Dockerhub anymore.
 If you use Docker, you can also use the executable Docker image [here](https://github.com/drod3763/kiliman-operator-mono-lig-docker).
 It handles all the prerequisite installation for you, you just need to:

 Using Docker Compose cli tool: